Tag Archive for 'car'

 2. Protect yourself.
 If not restrained, your dog will become a projectile in an accident and cause great injury to the human occupants—at 30 mph, a 60-pound dog can cause an impact of 2,500 pounds.

 3. Protect emergency aid workers.
 A terrified or injured animal is unpredictable and could keep paramedics from helping or might even injure them.
-Police might chose to shoot your dog if they fear for their safety.
+Police might choose to shoot your dog if they fear for their safety.

 4. Keep your dog from running away after an accident.
 An unrestrained dog could run off in fear or run into traffic and get hurt.